Examining Similar and Ideologically Correlated Imagery in Online Political Communication

+Following a description of these results, we discuss connections between our findings and broader literature, especially around prior work on images in political discourse outside social media.
+The paper outlines recommendations for computational social science researchers who use these models and methods to examine online political discourse, including careful consideration of the types of images being shared, varying use of images by politicians of different parties, and comparing image analyses from multiple pre-trained models.
+We then close with a discussion of ethical considerations, threats to broader validity of this work, and potential future avenues to extend this research.

-\paragraph{Contributions} Overall, this work should be valuable for those studying the use of political imagery in online spaces, as suggested in \citet{Lilleker2019}.
-Further, this work has particular implications for political mobilization (e.g.,~\citealt{Casas2019}), polarization (e.g.,~\citealt{Tucker2018}), and manipulation (e.g.,~\citealt{Zannettou2020}).
-Specific contributions of this work include:
+\paragraph{Contributions} Overall, this work is meant to support those studying imagery in online political discourse, as suggested in \citet{Lilleker2019}, with implications for political mobilization (e.g.,~\citealt{Casas2019}), polarization (e.g.,~\citealt{Tucker2018}), and manipulation (e.g.,~\citealt{Zannettou2020}).
+Specific contributions include:

-\begin{itemize} \item An analysis and characterization of the different types of images US politicians share in Twitter, \item An assessment of the types of imagery that correlate with ideology and political position, and \item The identification of a hazard in applying standard deep learning models to characterize political imagery, where visually similar images can express vastly different semantic meanings and ideological positions. \end{itemize}
+\begin{itemize} \item An analysis of images US politicians share on Twitter across multiple pre-trained computer vision models; \item An assessment of the types of imagery that correlate with political ideology; \item The identification of several potential hazards in applying pre-trained models to characterize political imagery; and \item A set of recommendations for researchers when using pre-trained image models to study political ideology in visual media. \end{itemize}